Frequently Asked Questions

 Can an organisation be a care seeker on Home Carers Direct?

 Yes.
-An organisation can be a care seeker on Home Carers Direct.
-We are developing a tailored care seeker on-boarding process for organisations.
+An organisation can be a care seeker at Home Carers Direct.
+We have a tailored care seeker on-boarding process for organisations.

-I am a home care provider.
+I am a home carer.
 What home care services can I provide according to my qualifications and experience?